roblaing/swipl-webapp-howto/README.md

 :- http_handler(files(.), http_reply_from_files(folders, []), [prefix]).
 ```

+A nice thing about static files is you can add to your html, css and Javascript files and then test changes by simply refreshing your browser.
+Any changes you make to server.pl will require you to kill and restart the daemon to take effect.

 ### Dynamic Pages.

 I've included one handler in the initial example which reads a directory name as a variable to show how to create permalinks later.